 Fujisan with the height of 3,766 meter doesn’t demand anything extreme like what we hear about Mount Everest, but it’s not also the effortless stroll that many elderly Japanese people make it seem.
 You’d better be in shape, have the necessary equipment and plan ahead.

-If you like to go all by yourself, you can take Fujikyu Bus from Shibuya to Kawaguchiko Station which takes about 2 to 2.5 hours, depending on the traffic.
+If you like to go all by yourself, you can take WILLER Buses and also Fujikyu Buses from Shibuya Mark City to Kawaguchiko Station which takes about 2 to 2.5 hours, depending on the traffic.
 There is no direct train but you can use JR Mt.
 Fuji round trip discounted ticket which is valid for train and bus travel between Tokyo and Mt.
 Fuji.

-Luckily there is a Muslim friendly hotel, just a 20-minute walk from Kawaguchiko Station if you like to stay.
+Luckily there is a Muslim friendly hotel, just a 20-minute walk from Kawaguchiko Station, if you like to stay in the city before or after your climbing experience.
 Also there are a couple of restaurants where Halal food is served.

 Taishi-kan Hut located at the 8th Station on the Yoshida Trail is serving vegetarian and Halal food, but it is only available for staying guests and on request in advance.
 For reservation, visit their website and follow the instruction.
 You need to prepare and make reservations at least a couple months in advance; otherwise you may not be able to make the journey and have to wait for the next summer.